AresMUSH/aresmush.com/fs3/fs3-3/combat-mechanics.md

 The damage severity of a wound is based on a percentile dice roll modified by:

 * The weapon’s lethality statistic.
-* +30 if the target is a NPC, because they're not a hero and get badly wounded more easily.
 * +30 if the hit location was deemed a "Critical" one on the hit location chart.
 * +0 if the hit location was deemed a "Vital" one on the hit location chart.
 * -30 if the hit location is neither Critical nor Vital on the hit location chart.